-Huddersfield Town v Stoke City
+Stoke earn deserved point at Huddersfield

 Post update

-Attempt blocked.
-Danny Ward (Huddersfield Town) right footed shot from outside the box is blocked.
-Assisted by Harry Toffolo with a headed pass.
+Lewis Baker (Stoke City) wins a free kick in the defensive half.

-Jordan Thompson (Stoke City) is shown the yellow card for a bad foul.
+Should have won , would have won but for the worst display of refereeing seen for many a year.
+He should not officiate another league game this season ......if ever again !

-Lewis O'Brien (Huddersfield Town) wins a free kick in the attacking half.
+He must have been no more than 10 yards away from that horrible challenge on Harwood-Bellis, if it was the other way round he would of given the red.